jgrss/spfeas/README.md

 ##### Differential Morphological Profiles (dmp)
 `mean` `variance`
-> Pesaresi, Martino and Benediktsson, Jon Atli (2001) A New Approach for the Morphological Segmentation of High-Resolution Satellite Imagery. _IEEE Transactions on Geoscience and Remote Sensing_, 39(2), FEBRUARY.
+> Pesaresi, Martino and Benediktsson, Jon Atli (2001) A New Approach for the Morphological Segmentation of High-Resolution Satellite Imagery. _IEEE Transactions on Geoscience and Remote Sensing_, 39(2).

 ##### Two-band Enhanced Vegetation Index (evi2)
 `mean` `variance`